-An accurate model of a patient’s individual survival distribution can help determine the appropriate treatment and care of terminal patients.
+An accurate model of a patient’s survival distribution can help determine the appropriate treatment and care of each terminal patient.
 The common practice of estimating such survival distributions uses only population averages for (say) the site and stage of cancer; however, this is not very precise, as it ignores many important individual differences among patients.
 This presentation describes a novel technique, PSSP (patient-specific survival prediction), for estimating a patient’s individual survival curve, based on the characteristics of that specific patient, using a model that was learned from earlier patients.
 We describe how PSSP works, and explain how PSSP differs from the more standard tools for survival analysis (Kaplan-Meier, Cox Proportional Hazard, etc).
-We also show that PSSP is "calibrated", which means that its probabilistic estimates are meaningful.
+We also show that PSSP models are typically "calibrated", which means that their probabilistic estimates are meaningful.
 Finally, we demonstrate, over many real-world datasets (various cancers, and liver transplantation), that PSSP provides survival estimates that are helpful for patients, clinicians and researchers.

 Joint work with Chun-Nam Yu, Vickie Baracos,

 Video Presentation (45m) from 2015 MUCMD Conference (Los Angeles)

 Video Presentation (18m) from 2015 Techna Symposium (Toronto)